FuryACE007/devin_playbooks/transaction_visualizer.playbook.md

 1. Create a React app ( using `create-react-app` )
 2. Install `Ethers.js`, `axios`, `react-paginate`
-3. Create a Button to Connect to MetaMask
+3. Build a beautiful UI and create a Button to Connect to MetaMask
+   - Use the color scheme of Netflix or Hotstar and create properly visible components.
    - In App.js, create a button that will trigger the MetaMask connection when clicked.
    - set up a state to hold the connected account's address.
    - Mock connection to MetaMask for testing if the app can connect to metamask and test if the app is working.